edggge/docs-site/docs/guides/concepts/bc-slashing.md

 Anyone can submit a slash request on BC with the evidence of Double Sign of BSC

+#### Evidence Validation
+* Two block headers have same height and same parent block hash
+* Two block headers are sealed by the same validator
+* Two signatures of these two blocks must not be the same
+* The time of these two blocks must be within the validity of the evidence, which is 24 hours

+If the evidence is valid:

+1. 1000BNB would be slashed from the self-delegator of the validator
+2. If the self-delegator’s stake amount on the validator is less than 1000BNB, then the unbonding delegation balance would be slashed if it exists until totally 1000BNB slashed from self-delegator of the validator.
+However, if all the slashed BNB is less than 1000, all the remaining stake of the self-delegator will be slashed
+3. 100 of slashed BNB would allocate to the submitter as a reward
+4. The rest of slashed BNB will allocate to the custody addresses of which validators would take part in the next distribution.
+If no matched validators found, then the rest of slashed BNB will allocate to validators on BC as block fee
+5. Set the validator ‘jailed’ with duration of 7 days, and remove it from validator set by an instance BSC validator set update Cross-Chain update

 ### Inavailability

 There can be an internal smart contract responsible for recording the missed blocking metrics of each validator.

+If a validator missed more than 50 blocks, the blocking reward for validator will not be relayed to BC for distribution but shared with other better validators.
+If it missed more than 150 blocks, then this will be propagated back to BC where another Slashing will happen:

+1. 1000BNB would be slashed from the self-delegator of the validator
+2. If the self-delegator’s stake amount on the validator is less than 1000BNB, then the unbonding delegation balance would be slashed if it exists until totally 1000BNB slashed from self-delegator of the validator.
+However, if all the slashed BNB is less than 1000, all the remaining stake of the self-delegator will be slashed
+3. 100 of slashed BNB would allocate to the validators on BC as block fee
+4. The rest of slashed BNB will allocate to the custody addresses of which validators would take part in the next distribution.
+If no matched validators found, then the rest of slashed BNB will allocate to validators on BC as block fee
+5. Set the validator ‘jailed’ with duration of 2 days, and remove it from validator set by an instance BSC validator set update Cross-Chain update

+## UnJail
+The malicious validators who are slashed by the previous cases will be set to `jailed` along with a duration setting as well due to the malicious or negative behaviors.
+We can set it to ‘unjailed’ by sending a side-unjail transaction if the validation passed.

+### Basic Validation
+validator address must not be empty side chain id length: 1-20

+### State Validation
+* side chain id exists
+* self-delegation of the validator exists and the tokens of it must be greater than the min-self-delegation setting by 20000BNB
+* the validator is in ‘jailed’ now
+* already passed the duration set when ‘jailed’ happened

 ## Commands

 ### Submit BSC evidence

 Slashing validators of BSC for the malicious behavior of **double-sign** by submitting evidence consisting of two block headers with same height but signed by one signer

 #### Parameters for  slashing bsc-submit-evidence